We're glad you asked!

 Please return your borrowed materials to the African Studies Library:

-Please use the self-issue desk to return your books, or place them in the box near the issue desk.
+Please use the self-issue desk to return your books, or place them on the office issue desk.

 Click here for a full list of return options.